Career Center Professional Development Fund for Attire for Undergraduate Students

 - Sophomore, Junior, and Senior undergraduate students (First-year undergraduates are not currently eligible for funding)

-- In the pursuit of a professional or internship opportunity; students are no longer eligible once they have accepted an offer from a job/internship opportunity or graduate/professional school
+- In the pursuit of a professional or internship opportunity, students are no longer eligible once they have accepted a job/internship opportunity or graduate/professional school offer

 Eligible funding purchases:

-- Students will be asked to share information for their intended purchases as well as what the attire will be used for
+- Students will be asked to share information for their intended purchases as well as how the attire will be used

 Financial need documentation:

-- In order to be considered, all applicants are asked to describe their financial circumstances to help the review committee understand their financial needs
+- To be considered, all applicants are asked to describe their financial circumstances to help the review committee understand their financial needs

 - Applications submitted without this documentation will not be considered for funding

-- Please note that applicants are not guaranteed funding and that award selections will be conducted by a review committee
+- Please note that due to limited funds available, applicants are not guaranteed funding and that award selections will be conducted by a review committee

 - Submissions after the application deadline will be considered for the next review cycle